VendavalSC/archbook/README.md

 # Archbook
-A complete guide on how to make your chromebook into a lightweight Arch machine with the i3 window manager.
-Thanks to mrchromebox.tech for the custom UEFI and script.
+A complete guide on how to make your chromebook into a lightweight Arch machine with the i3 window manager.\n Thanks to mrchromebox.tech for the custom UEFI and script.

 ## Screenshots